MartinBradbury/science_quiz/README.md

 * I would like to thank my family in supporting me on this journey and allowing me the time to dedicated to this project.

-# Modificatio following assesor feedback.
+# Modification following assessor feedback

-*   LO1 1.7 - 1.7	No	There is an insufficient amount of custom code present as most of the current code has been copied/adapted from the referenced tutorials.
+- LO1 1.7 - 1.7   No There is an insufficient amount of custom code present as most of the current code has been copied/adapted from the referenced tutorials.
-*   LO4 4.3 / 4.4 Where code has been copied/adapted from an external source (such as a tutorial), attributions should be added in comments above the relevant code, with a link to the source.
+- LO4 4.3 / 4.4 Where code has been copied/adapted from an external source (such as a tutorial), attributions should be added in comments above the relevant code, with a link to the source.
-*   Merit Creteria 1.3 Most of the current code has been copied/adapted from the referenced tutorials.
+- Merit Criteria 1.3 Most of the current code has been copied/adapted from the referenced tutorials.
 A significant amount of custom functionality is required to adequately demonstrate your abilities with JavaScript.
-*   Further comments following Assesor feedback: .
+- Further comments following Assessors feedback: .
 A scoreboard, difficulty options and/or using an API to generate questions would all work well.

 ## API to generate questions

-*   I have written javascript to use an API to generate the questions for the quiz.
+- Modification to my original quiz where I got questions I had written from questions.js, I have written JavaScript to use an online API to fetch questions and answers for the quiz.
 As this is no longer a specific A Level Biology quiz, modifications have also been made to the quiz title as well as changing the instructions from test to quiz.
-*   I have also changed how the API questions and options are written to the HTML in the javascript.
+- I have also modified the JavaScript for how the questions and options are written to HTML from the API.

-*   The API i have used is a free open API (https://opentdb.com/api_config.php).
+- The API i have used is a free open API (<https://opentdb.com/api_config.php>).
 ![Open Trivia API](assets/images/opentriviaapi.png)

-*   Modifications to the quiz heading can be seen below.
+- Modifications to the quiz heading can be seen below.
 ![New Title](assets/images/title.png)

 ## Quiz categories

-*   Following feedback I have written javascript to enable the user to play one of 4 different quizes on the open trivia DB.
-The category select follows the same style and presentation of the quiz and enable the user to select, science and nature, film, general knoweldge and video games.
-These options are displayed after the user reads the rules and click the cateogry button.
+- Following feedback I have written JavaScript to enable the user to play one of 4 different quizzes on the open trivia DB.
+The category select follows the same style and presentation of the quiz and enable the user to select, science and nature, film, general knowledge and video games.
+These options are displayed after the user reads the rules and click the category button.
 ![Category Button](assets/images/categorybtn.png)

 ![category](assets/images/category.png)

 ## Quiz difficulty

-*   As well as being able to select the different quiz category, I have also given the user the opportunity to select the difficulty.
-This can be easy  medium or hard.
-On the selection the correct diffcculty questions for the category selected will be loaded into the quiz.
+- As well as being able to select the different quiz category, I have also given the user the opportunity to select the difficulty.
+This can be easy, medium or hard.
+On the selection the correct difficulty questions for the category selected will be loaded into the quiz.
 ![Difficulty](assets/images/difficulty.png)

 ## Option array sort

-*   I discovered a bug when using the API where sometimes more than 4 options would be displayed with one being repeated.
-I re wrote the shuffle options array javascript to ensure that there would always only be 4 options, 1 correct and 3 incorrect in a random position.
+- Although my quiz did shuffle and sort the array when I used the API the function did not work as intended.
+I discovered a bug where sometimes more than 4 options would be displayed with one being repeated.
+I re wrote the shuffle options array in JavaScript to ensure that there would always only be 4 options, 1 correct and 3 incorrect in a random position.

 ## Quiz Category Heading

-*   To provide feedback to the user, I have also ensure that the quiz selected will appear above the timer line when the user is completing the quiz.
+- To provide feedback to the user, I have also ensured that the quiz selected will appear above the timer line when the user is completing the quiz.
 This dynamically changes depending on the quiz selected.
-I looked at also displaying the difficulty but I felt that this made the header of the quiz look too cluttered and could be distracting.
+I looked at also displaying the difficulty, but I felt that this made the header of the quiz look too cluttered and could be distracting.
 ![Category in quiz](assets/images/catingame1.png)

 ![Category in quiz](assets/images/catingame2.png)

+## Remaining Bugs

+- Certain questions or options that use special characters do not display correctly in the console and as a result, even when the user selects the correct answer, it does not display as correct.
+Likewise, if the user selects the incorrect answer, the correct answer does not show.
+This is rare and only a few questions cause this.
+It does not affect any other aspect of the quiz.
+With more development time I would correct this issue.

+- API fails to load: If the API fails to load no message is shown to the user even though the timer starts and timeline.
+With more development time I would like to write script that would provide user feedback if the API failed to load.
+I would do this in the same way I have with category select and difficulty.
+It would inform the user that their API is currently unavailable.

+# Addition to Credits

+- [Open Trivia DB](https://opentdb.com/api_config.php) Was used as the API for the questions and provided the link I pasted into my JavaScript.
+Modification to this link enabled me to allow changed to difficulty and category.

+# Additional Acknowledgements

+- I would also like to highlight additional thanks to my mentor who provided an extra session to look over the assessors feedback.